 From group members: Two lay members of the Nottingham Zen Serene Reflection Meditation (Zen/SRM) group have been licensed by the Order of Buddhist Contemplatives to give meditation instruction in the Soto Zen tradition.

 To arrange an introduction to Soto Zen Meditation in Nottingham you can use our contact form or ring:

 Ted: tel.
 07544768298

-At a local Temple: Meditation Instruction is also given at both the local East Midlands Temples of the Order of Buddhist Contemplatives (OBC):
+At a local Temple: Meditation Instruction is also given at the local East Midlands Temple of the Order of Buddhist Contemplatives (OBC):